-Personnel costs for two division headquarters motor carrier specialist sergeants are included in the budget.
+Personnel costs for two division headquarters motor carrier sergeants are included in the budget.
 These sergeants provide technical expertise in safety, hazardous materials transportation, and regulatory compliance.
 They also provide program oversight of motor carrier investigators and safety auditors carrying out the compliance review program, safety audit program, and hazardous materials enforcement program.
-The specialist sergeants will work part-time reviewing safety audit reports, providing personnel training, and overseeing the NEP program administration.
-The motor carrier specialist sergeants will track their actual time spent on MCSAP eligible activities on payroll activity reports (PARs).
+The sergeants will work part-time reviewing safety audit reports, providing personnel training, and overseeing the NEP program administration.
+The motor carrier sergeants will track their actual time spent on MCSAP eligible activities on payroll activity reports (PARs).
 Salary costs for each sergeant will be multiplied by the actual time spent on MCSAP activities as documented on their payroll activity reports.
 Based on historical data, an average of 95% of the sergeant's time is projected to be spent on MCSAP activities.

 Personnel costs for two division headquarters motor carrier lieutenants are included in the budget.
 One lieutenant is the division's grant administrator and provides oversight to the hazardous materials unit and safety compliance unit.
 The other lieutenant is responsible for the SafetyNet inspection database, commercial motor vehicle crashes, DataQs, information and technology projects including the commercial vehicle information exchange window (CVIEW) system, and enforcement officer training, including recruit schools.
 The lieutenants will track their actual time spent on MCSAP eligible activities on payroll activity reports.
 Salary costs for each lieutenant will be multiplied by the actual time spent on MCSAP activities as documented on their payroll activity reports.
-Based on historical data, an average of 75% of the lieutenant's time is projected to be spent on MCSAP activities.
+Based on historical data, an average of 80% of the lieutenant's time is projected to be spent on MCSAP activities.

-Personnel costs for twenty motor carrier officer recruits are included in the budget.
+Personnel costs for thirteen motor carrier officer recruits are included in the budget.
 The motor carrier officer recruits will be trained to perform MCSAP enforcement activities.
 These recruits will undergo a twenty week recruit school program at the Michigan State Police Training Academy to become motor carrier officers.
-The 25th Motor Carrier Officer Recruit School is scheduled to begin in July 2021 and will conclude in December 2021.
-Recruit school personnel costs included in the budget are only for the grant period beginning October 1, 2020 through September 30, 2021.
+The 25th Motor Carrier Officer Recruit School is scheduled to begin in February 2022 and will conclude in July 2022.
 Upon academy recruit school graduation, the recruit officers will complete their training in the field while on probation.
 Based on historical data, the recruits are projected to spend approximately 58% of their time on MCSAP activities after academy graduation.